A primal-dual flow for affine constrained convex optimization: Composite Optimization

 Below we summarize the semi-implicit scheme \cref{eq:pdf-sys-semi-x-comp} as an algorithm framework, which is called the {\it semi-implicit primal-dual proximal gradient} (Semi-PDPG) method.
-As suggested later by \cref{thm:conv-semi-comp}, the step size $\alpha_k$ is determined simply by $\alpha_k(L+\gamma_{k+1}) = \gamma_{k+1}$, which promises the convergence rate $O(\min\{L/k,(1+\mu/L)^{-k}\})$ given by \cref{eq:conv-comp}.
+As suggested later by \cref{thm:conv-semi-comp}, the step size $\alpha_k$ is determined simply by $\alpha_k(L+\gamma_{k+1}) = \gamma_{k+1}$, which promises the convergence rate $\mathcal O(\min\{L/k,(1+\mu/L)^{-k}\})$ (cf. \cref{eq:conv-comp}).